digital-ai/release-integration-sdk-workshop/part-5/lab-7-prepare-for-kubernetes.md

-## Production setup: Kubernetes & Remote Runner
+# Lab 7 - Production setup: Kubernetes & Remote Runner

 ⚡️ **Note:** Some Kubernetes experience is needed to make the best of this exercise.
 Feel free to skip this part of Kubernetes is all new to you (or be prepared for a steep learning curve)